Marketing and Technology May Soon Play Bigger Roles in Health Insurance

 Health insurers that are anxiously waiting for healthcare reform to shake out before moving forward may find themselves well behind their competitors.

-What could health insurance marketing’s future look like?
+What does the future of health insurance marketing entail?
 Think car and life insurance.
 Television shows feature ads from Geico, Progressive, and Aflac.
-Health insurers may soon become as much a staple of television and will need marketing departments that understand what consumers want.
+Health insurers also may soon become a staple of television and will need marketing departments that understand what consumers want.
 Technology, meanwhile, will allow insurers to reach out to both members and prospective members through interactive Web sites.

 The technology/marketing push will help insurers develop new products, perform lead management, quote rates to consumers, improve enrollment, and retain members.
-Maynard says the future of health insurers is in the following four areas:
+Maynard says health insurers' future is in these four areas:

 - Easy and flexible product configuration